communitiesuk/Tutorials/getmps.md

 (Yes it's not `INDEX/MATCH` and it doesn't work in old versions of Excel, but it'll do.)

-Now you have a nice rectabngle of all of the MPs and which LA they're in.
+Now you have a nice rectangle of all of the MPs and which LA they're in.
 You can update it at any time by going to the "Data" tab and pressing "Refresh All".